walnuthq/madara-docs/docs/quickstart/run_localchain.md

 ## Overview

 This quick-start guide helps you start your own, local chain with Madara.

-The used chain is only available locally and is meant for testing purposes.
+The chain is lightweight and does not settle its transactions on any underlying chain.
+Therefore, it does not inherit security from the other chain.
+If you'd prefer to start an Appchain with settlement, please see [this guide](/quickstart/appchain) instead.

 ## Installation